The Midnight Bargain, by C. L. Polk

 My Rating: ★★★★★ (5 out of 5 stars)

-**I received an ARC of this from the publisher at BookCon 2018 in return for an honest review.**
+**I received this as an egalley from the publisher through Edelweiss in return for an honest review.**

 Beatrice Clayborn is a sorceress who practices magic in secret, terrified of the day she will be locked into a marital collar that will cut off her powers to protect her unborn children.
 She dreams of becoming a full-fledged Magus and pursuing magic as her calling as men do, but her family has staked everything to equip her for Bargaining Season, when young men and women of means descend upon the city to negotiate the best marriages.
 The Clayborns are in severe debt, and only she can save them, by securing an advantageous match before their creditors come calling.